mhausenblas/ref.otel.help/otel-collector-ops/README.md

 > Author: Michael Hausenblas
 >
 > Contact: `mh9@o11y.engineering`
+>
+> Last update: 2022-07-02
+>
+> This document describes good practices operating [OpenTelemetry collectors][otelcol].
+> The target audience for this document includes platform operators and devops/SRE roles
+> that deploy OTel collectors for the telemetry of their workloads, such as containerized
+> microservices or on-premises monoliths.
+>

-This document describes good practices operating [OpenTelemetry collectors][otelcol].
-The target audience are platform operators and devops/SRE roles that deploy OTel collectors for the telemetry of their workloads such as containerized microservices.
-I assume you have a basic familiarity with OpenTelemetry and cloud native environments including but not limited to Kubernetes and AWS Lambda.
+> I assume you have a basic familiarity with OpenTelemetry and cloud native environments

----
+> like Kubernetes or AWS Lambda.
+Corrections or suggestions are welcome!

 ## Introduction